Finite p-Irregular Subgroups of PGL(2,k): The Classification

-\item If $\FF_9 \subset k$, then there is exactly one conjugacy class of subgroups isomorphic to $\mathfrak{A}_5$. \end{enumerate} Any $p$-irregular subgroup of $\PGL_2(k)$ is among the four types listed here. \end{thmB*}
+\item If $\FF_9 \subset k$, then there is exactly one conjugacy class of subgroups isomorphic to $\mathfrak{A}_5$. \end{enumerate} Any $p$-irregular subgroup of $\PGL_2(k)$ is among the five types listed here. \end{thmB*}

-\begin{remark} It is worth noting that dihedral and $p$-semi-elementary subgroups may be characterized geometrically as follows.
-A subgroup of $\PGL_2(k)$ ($p$-regular or not) is dihedral if and only if it stabilizes a pair of distinct points of $\PP^1(k)$, but does not fix them.
+\begin{remark} Over an algebraically closed field $k$, dihedral and $p$-semi-elementary subgroups may be characterized geometrically as follows.
+A subgroup of $\PGL_2(k)$ ($p$-regular or otherwise) is dihedral if and only if it stabilizes a pair of distinct points of $\PP^1(k)$, but does not fix them.
 A subgroup is $p$-semi-elementary if it fixes a unique point of $\PP^1(k)$. \end{remark}